thingbaijam/eqsrcpy/srcmod/README.md

 #### Working with MAT format

-Reading MAT format with python is straigtforward.
+Reading MAT format with python is straightforward.